Open Access (OA) is about making scholarly publications freely available to everyone.

 Open access works reach a wider audience, representing groups outside of academia.

 Research and scholarship available openly do not limit their readership to those with academic affiliations.
 New audiences include:

-OA opens up opportunities for knowledge to be used in new ways, beyond traditional academic research.
+Open Access opens up opportunities for knowledge to be used in new ways, beyond traditional academic research.

 Pie chart and information CC-BY: